urish/firebase-server/README.md

 	node_modules/.bin/firebase-server -e

-Please note that currently REST API does not implement authentication or authorization.
+_Note: currently REST API does not implement authentication or authorization._

 For more information, run: